mjbhobe/learning_Qt/bogo2bogo/ChocolafStyle/examples/MyProjects/PyDoodle/step01/readme.md

     def __init__(self, *args, **kwargs):
         super(QMainWindow, self).__init__(*args, **kwargs)
         self.setWindowTitle("PyQt Doodle - Step01: Basic Window")
-        self.setStyleSheet("background-color: white")
-        self.setGeometry(QRect(100,100,640,480))
+        # resize window to use 4/5 of the screen
+        self.resize(QGuiApplication.primaryScreen().availableSize() * 4 / 5)
 ```

 For this step, just the constructor `__init__()` method is enough.
 In this method, we define some customizations for the main window:
 - We set the title of the main window using the `setWindowTitle()` method
-- We also set the background color of the client area of the window using the `setStyleSheet()` function
-- Finally, we set the initial size of the window using the `setGeometry()` call.
+- Finally, we set the initial size of the window to 4/5th of screen size.

 4. Next create the Python module that will call this class & initiate the event loop.
 Create another file `step01.py` in the `step01` directory.
 Here is the code for `step01/step01.py`